CRAIGS SUPERANNUATION FAQS

 What are the risks of investing?

-To help you clarify your own attitude to risk, you can seek financial advice or read our Understanding your attitude to risk page.
+To help you clarify your own attitude to risk, you can seek financial advice or you can work out your risk profile at craigsip.com/risk-profiler.

-Our Investment Options include a risk indicator for each security and an explanation of the risk indicator.
+Our Investment Options Supplement includes a risk indicator for each security and an explanation of the risk indicator.

-If a security is a NZ managed fund or a NZ Exchange Traded Fund (‘ETF’) which is an Investment Option has its own fund update produced by the Manager of that fund, the latest risk indicator for that fund is included in that fund’s fund update.
+Where a NZ managed fund or a NZ Exchange Traded Fund (‘ETF’) which is an Investment Option has its own fund update produced by the manager of that fund, the latest risk indicator for that fund is included in that fund’s fund update.
 The Investment Options Supplement includes a link to these fund updates.

-The current Investment Options are available from your Investment Adviser, from the CIP website craigsip.com/super-investment-options or from the offer register at business.govt.nz/disclose.
+The most recent Investment Options Supplement is available from your Investment Adviser, from the CIP website craigsip.com/super-investment-options or from the offer register at disclose-register.companiesoffice.govt.nz.